(Enchanter) Nami inflation

 If you've locked Nami with 25 seconds to go until game start, pick one of the pages below now and come back for more information later.

 "Current" is what I personally run at the moment, which you may notice is slightly at odds with what I say elsewhere in this guide.
-Nonetheless, this is because the recommended setpus are ones that I beileve the average Nami player will get the most use out of.
-I take Attack Speed in runes because I feel that I can make good use out of it, and I go Domination Secondary for Treasure Hunter because I feel that playing in high elo necessitates it.
-Item spikes and snowballing matters much more against good players, so while I do sorely miss my beloved Future's Market, it is what I feel I need to run.
+Nonetheless, this is because the recommended setpus are ones that I believe the average Nami player will get the most use out of.
+I go Domination Secondary for Ingenious Hunter, but I am unsure if I think this is optimal.
 You can copy the page if you want, but I do believe that in low elo it is better to take a more well rounded page.

 - Standard Page

 Precision - Keystone

 All are rubbish.